0xcert/docs/framework/v2/guides/atomic-approval.md

 The main purpose of atomic approval is to delegate ETH execution to a third party enabling ETH-less transactions.

-So the difference between doing a normal `AssetLedger` approval is that in an atomic action you specify who you are approving (same as doing a normal approval), as well as the receiver of a value transaction (fee), and who can execute the order (can be set to a direct address or anyone).
-This enables approval in a fashion that the user defines set operator order and value transfer of some token, and anyone willing to execute the approval for the value fee can do it.
+The difference with doing a normal `AssetLedger` approval is that in an atomic action you specify: who you are approving (same as doing a normal approval), the receiver of a value transaction (fee), and the executor of the order (can be set to a direct address or anyone).
+This enables approval in a fashion that the user defines set operator order and value transfer of some token, and anyone, willing to execute the approval for the value fee, can do it.

 Atomic approval, like atomic order, is created through the `Gateway`, which, as its name suggests, is the gateway to the 0xcert protocol smart contract, deployed on the network and enabling atomic operations.